 Schools from across Scotland are invited to nominate up to five S2 pupils to take part in the series; this year we will accept around 300 pupils, from a mix of state and private schools.
 Parents cannot nominate their child directly, but are encouraged to speak to their child's teacher if they are interested.
 Pupils are selected based on their enthusiasm for mathematics and their work ethic rather than purely on their mathematical ability.
 You can find out more about Royal Institution Masterclasses here.

-If you are a school teacher and you are interested in nominating your pupils to take part in the program, please contact Liam Campbell (email@example.com) or Francesca Iezzi (firstname.lastname@example.org).
-They will send you relevant information.
+If you are a school teacher and you are interested in nominating your pupils to take part in the program, please contact Francesca Iezzi (firstname.lastname@example.org).
+She will send you relevant information.

 Tessellations: between Maths and Art

 Maths and Art are often seen as completely different subjects but there is more that connects them than you might think!
 In fact, Mathematics has influenced many artists both in ancient and modern times, from Celtic Art to Islamic Art, from Leonardo to Esher.
 In this class we will focus on tessellations, their importance in Maths, and how this topic has inspired artists of all times Time permitting, you will have a chance to get creative and make your own mathematical masterpiece...